Early Parliamentary General Election Act 2019

 Government Spending

-The bill itself does not directly allocate or alter government spending.
-However, the early election will likely incur costs related to the electoral process (e.g., polling station setup, staff, ballot paper printing etc.).
-No specific figures are provided in the bill.
+The bill doesn't directly allocate or change government spending.
+However, the holding of a general election will incur costs associated with running the election itself (e.g., polling stations, ballot papers, staff).
+Exact figures are not provided in the bill.

 Groups Affected

-- Political Parties: Will need to prepare and run their election campaigns under a shortened timeframe.
+- Political Parties: They will need to expedite their election campaigns.

 Powered by nyModel